Track jobs that spawn multiple nodes, e.g. HPC submission

 This should make things work and limit the parts to change.

-#4 Updated by Marco Mambelli about 2 years ago
+#4 Updated by Marco Mambelli over 2 years ago

 Notes form a discussion with Dirk: